Homes

 WHAT IS THE CHALLENGE?

+Few amenities are more fundamental to life and comfort than a home.
+For many people, home is a sacred, personal space, and it can take many forms.
+It can be a home in the city, suburbs or in a small town.
+It can be an apartment or condominium, a tiny home, a backyard dwelling, an intergenerational home or a homestead.
 Regardless of its form, a home is essential shelter — yet quality, affordable, sustainable housing is in short supply in communities across North America.
-In fact, recent research suggests the United States ended 2023 with a housing supply deficit of between 1.5 million to 2 million units.
-While construction and building materials are certainly part of the cost of building new homes, real estate costs (the land) are the primary driver of this shortage.
-Additionally, a preference for single-family zoning drives housing scarcity and escalates costs, diminishing affordability and access.
+In fact, research continues to show the housing supply deficit in the United States remains between 1.5 million to 2 million units.
+While construction and building materials are certainly part of the cost of building new homes, real estate costs (the land) and flexible zoning are the primary drivers of this shortage.
+A preference for single-family zoning diminishes affordability and access.
 Adding to the challenge, housing costs and rental prices are increasing, while median household income remains relatively flat.

 WHAT IS OUR ROLE?